Phase 1, 2000-2010

 Of the c.
 6 500 plant samples that were collected for further study, c.
 2 200 were retained for long-term conservation in the national gene bank following proper documentation.

 To use is to conserve.
 During this phase, we therefore launched the trademark Green heritage® to enable cultivars to re-enter the market, for the benefit of museums, park managers, consumers, chefs and many others.

 |Fruit crops, berries and nuts

 |Trees and bushes

 |Vegetatively propagated 'kitchen plants'

 Phase 3, 2016-2020

-The Swedish national gene bank for vegetatively propagated garden plants was inaugurated on 15 June 2016.
+The Swedish National Gene Bank for vegetatively propagated horticultural plants was inaugurated on 15 June 2016.
 It consists of a central collection in Alnarp, S Sweden, more than 30 field gene banks (clonal archives) distributed throughout the country, and certain disease-free collections at the Swedish Elite Station.